avdohusic/blog/README.md

 # Blog
-Simple blog with CRUD Operations
+Building a Simple CRUD Blog with Angular and .NET Core

 ## About project
 The purpose of this project is to develop a simple blog application that utilizes a database for storing blog posts.